 I generally do my chores like groceries, go for a haircut, go to bank etc on weekday mornings – less busy in the Canadian Malls at this time.
 One sees old couples, dressed in their best, enjoying a cup of tea/coffee, window shopping, talking to other seniors, etc. Some of these seniors are wheel-chair bound.
 Most of the wheel-chairs are battery powered so that they can move around freely through the Malls.

 The public transit in Canada, the public buildings, the malls – all got to be wheelchair accessible by law.
 Further the Senior Citizens get a good discount on many City Transit systems.
-Many cannot drive or their licenses have been cancelled by the Transport Department due to their medical conditions.
-These seniors travel on their own without any assistance and do most of their chores on their own.
-In India we will always claim that we are there for them.
+Many cannot drive or their licenses have been revoked by the Transport Department due to their medical conditions.
+These seniors travel on their own without any assistance and do most chores on their own.